likeablegeek/ifc2docs/README.md

 * A numeric ID (32-bit integer) for the state or command which is used to get or set a state or execute a command through the API.
 These numbers can differ by aircraft.
 * A 32-bit integer indicating the data type used by the state (see "[Data Types](#data-types)" below).
 For commands, this field will be `-1` rather than an integer indicating a data type.
-* The name of the command or state - a human-friendly means to understand the comamnd's intent.
+* The name of the command or state - a human-friendly way to understand the comamnd's intent.
 These names will be consistent between aircraft even if the specific set of states and commands available might differ.

 The following is an extract from a typical manifest illustrating this format for several states: